Lolz1243/gitfiti/README.md

 Enjoy!
 All your hard work will be committed and presented to the world in less time than it took me to get out of bed.

-Sponsored by Eclipse and the infamous .jar extension, with a special shoutout to [gelstudios](https://github.com/gelstudios) for all the incredible foundational work.
+Sponsored by Eclipse and the infamous .jar extension, with a special shoutout to [gelstudios](https://github.com/gelstudios) for all the incredible foundational work and naming creds.

 ### Next Steps:
 - Creating a mobile/web app to automatically abuse github commit history.
-- Utilizing OpenCV to analyze real-time images and converting them to bitmaps to be displayed on GitHub commit history calendars.
+- Utilizing OpenCV to instantly analyze real-time images/videos/media and subsequently converting them to bitmaps to be displayed on GitHub commit history calendars as true `gitfiti`.